layer5io/docs/content/en/meshmap/designer/export-designs/_index.md

 <div id="embedded-design-abedbfc6-2a46-4866-99d4-1f9eadd90d0c"></div>
 <script src="./embedded-design-embedding-example.js" type="module" ></script>

-Now you have the flexibility to export your MeshMap designs in various formats and customize the embedded design to suit your needs.
+Now you have the flexibility to export your Kanvas designs in various formats and customize the embedded design to suit your needs.